munificent/journal/_posts/2010-10-21-the-language-i-wish-go-was.md

 Much of this is based on my understanding of what Go is today.
 If I get stuff wrong, let me know.

-**tl, dr; This post ended up way longer than I expected.
+**tl;dr: This post ended up way longer than I expected.
 Super science summary: I wish Go had tuples, unions, constructors, no Nil, exceptions, generics, some syntax sugar, and ponies that shoot Cheez Whiz out of their noses.**

 ## Syntax